Where Can I install Solid Wood Flooring?

 Nothing beats looking at a well looked after solid wood floor as you open your door, but be wise on your choice of wood, woods such as walnut are not the best for hallways, due to having a very flat surface and actually dents easy.
 Oak flooring is a good choice, the finish should not be a gloss, but a matt finish, this masks the scratches and knocks it will get, be prepared that your floor will inevitability get these.

-Choosing the right width board is something to consider as well, if you have a narrow hall then it best to go for a narrow plank, like a 90mm one, this gives the illusion that it is wider than it is, where as wide boards (150mm) would close it in and make it narrower.
+Choosing the right width board is something to consider as well, if you have a narrow hall then it best to go for a narrow plank, this gives the illusion that it is wider than it is, where as wide boards (150mm) would close it in and make it narrower.

 Dining room, Lounge and Bedrooms